joshuacarmack/joshuacarmack.com/content/posts/monitorallthethings/index.md

 One of the main projects I like to work on with my homelab and now into some production usage is monitoring.
 Once I started self-hosting some applications and websites, I knew I wanted to make sure they were always available and working, thus began my journey into the world of monitoring systems.

 It seems like a boring topic, checking if something is working or not, but to me it's kind of a game of how much data can I pull and monitor?
-I've been monitoring everthing from website uptime, to network utilization, to battery and power status, and even to copier toner monitoring.
+I've been monitoring everything from website uptime, to network utilization, to battery and power status, and even to copier toner monitoring.
 Why?
 Because the data is out there and available.

 ## How it began: Uptime Kuma